 Q: Why choose Palmer Chiropractic Center over other chiropractic?

-A: The doctors at Palmer Chiropractic Center spend quality time with their patients, not only treating their condition, but also communicating with the patient to educate them about their condition.
+A: The doctor at Palmer Chiropractic Center spend quality time with their patients, not only treating their condition, but also communicating with the patient to educate them about their condition.
 The physician, not a massage therapist or an assistant, performs the manual therapies (dry needling, trigger point therapy, Graston, stretching).

 This creates the highest level of care.
 Treatment will also include stretching, home exercise, and discussion of possible contributing ergonomic and sleep factors.